tjhawbaker/nch21_hls_timeseries/README.md

 Hawbaker, T.J, M.K.
 Vanderhoof, G.L.
 Schmidt, Y. Beal, J.J.
 Picotte, J.D.
 Takacs, J.T.
 Falgout, and J.L.
 Dwyer.
 2020.
 The Landsat Burned Area algorithm and products for the conterminous United States.
 Remote Sensing of Environment, 244, 111801, https://doi.org/10.1016/j.rse.2020.111801

 ## Tasks
-Task 1: Build standardize tools to query and acquire links to HLS data from the EarthData library.
+1. Build standardize tools to query and acquire links to HLS data from the EarthData library.
 See https://nasa-openscapes.github.io/2021-Cloud-Hackathon/tutorials/02_Data_Discovery_CMR-STAC_API.html for examples.
-Task 2: Create a rioxarray Dataset consisting of DataArrays for bands shared by Sentinel and Landsat, with date and time information.
+2. Create a rioxarray Dataset consisting of DataArrays for bands shared by Sentinel and Landsat, with date and time information.
 See https://nasa-openscapes.github.io/2021-Cloud-Hackathon/tutorials/05_Data_Access_Direct_S3.html
   Shared bands include: Fmask,
-Task 3: Generate cloud-free masks from the Fmask bands and replace masked areas in the Dataset with Null values Task 4: Use band math to add spectral indices to the Dataset Task 5: Applying a moving window to the time series of spectral indices (e.g., mean NDVI over the past 30 days) Task 6: Calculate difference between spectral indices for each scene and the moving window time series Task 7: Apply a classifier to the spectral index differences, save the results
+3. Generate cloud-free masks from the Fmask bands and replace masked areas in the Dataset with Null values
+4. Use band math to add spectral indices to the Dataset
+5. Applying a moving window to the time series of spectral indices (e.g., mean NDVI over the past 30 days)
+6. Calculate difference between spectral indices for each scene and the moving window time series
+7. Apply a classifier to the spectral index differences, save the results